Orlando RICO Defense Lawyer

-Handling RICO Charges In Central Florida And Across Florida
+Handling RICO Charges In Orlando, Central Florida And Across Florida

 The Racketeer Influenced and Corrupt Organizations Act (commonly referred to as RICO Act) can be prosecuted in either State or Federal Court.
 Both jurisdictions provide for extended criminal penalties.
 There is also a civil cause of action that can be brought under RICO for acts performed as part of an ongoing criminal organization.
 RICO was first enacted as part of the Organized Crime Control Act of 1970.
 While its application is intended to be mainly used to prosecute those who are actively engaged in organized crime, it has become more widespread and has been used as a tool for law enforcement to go investigate and prosecute individuals and businesses never initially contemplated under the statute.